Kulasekarapattinam: Origin of Marakkars

 Marakkar are distinctive Tamil and Malayalam-speaking Muslim people of the states of Tamil Nadu and Kerala in India.
 The name Marakkar is different from Marakkayar (Marikkar & Maricar are other spellings used in history books).
 According to numerous historians, Moppila or Moplah is Maha Pillai (great son) and Marakkar means (Marakkalam is a wooden boat) 'boatmen'.
 Thurston, in his work 'Tribes of South India', states the following - The word Marakkar is usually derived from the Tamil marakalam, meaning 'boat'.

 It was also a titular name for maritime traders.
 Marakkar was a prized title given by the Zamorin of Calicut.
 Derived from Marakka Rayar, it signifies the captain of a ship ('Rayar' meaning 'king' or, here, 'captain' and 'Marakkalam' meaning 'ship').
 They are also called marakala rayars, from marakalam ('wooden boat') and rayar ('king') in the Tamil language.
 The captains of the vessels are called malimars, coming from the Tamil words malumi ('captain') and yar, and crew members are called sherangs.

 Traditionally, the Marakkars engaged in mercantile commerce.
 They are primarily located along the coasts of the southernmost states of Kerala and Tamil Nadu in India.

 The Marakala, also known as the Mogela or Mogaveera, community is an influential fishing community in coastal Karnataka.
 They are traditionally fishermen, and their caste profession is fishing in rivers and the sea.
 The Barkoor Bennekudru Kulamahasthry temple, Uchila Mahalaxmi temple, and Bagvadi Mahishamardini temples are major Mogaveera kuladevata (relating to ancestral tutelary deities) temples in coastal Karnataka.

 Old Harbour mentioned by Marco Polo

-Marco Polo describes the Pandyan port city of Kulasekharapatnam which even now we can see in the seashore of Kulasekharapatnam that Some Pillars which were used to give the right direction for ships as it is at this city that all the ships touch that come from the west, as from Hormos and Kis and Aden, and all Arabia, laden with horses and with other things for sale.
-And this brings a great concourse of people from the country round about, and so there is great business done in this city.
+Marco Polo describes the Pandyan port city of Kulasekharapatnam as a place where an abundance of business was done as ships from Hormos, Kis, Aden and Arabia traveled there to trade horses and other goods.
+This trade attracted large crowds from surrounding regions, establishing the city as a trading center.
+Pillars that were used to give direciton to ships are still visible in the seashore of Kulasekharapatnam.